salesforcexland/SFCAIntegrations/README.md

 ---

+## Configuration file + Rule selector

+TODO: KEY INFO/CAVEATS HERE
+ - Link to example code-analyzer.yml files i've set up, mainly a thinned down and full version, with example log/rule overrides
+ - Explain the nuances for rule selector and link with severity
+ - Explain the lack of support (currently) for extra config files (eslint, pmd etc) due to the relative path problem

+## GitHub support
+- Reference example yml file in the github repo and link to ADO pipeline
+- github token and perms being required

 ## 🔐 Required Permissions

 If `postStatusCheckToPR` or `postCommentsToPR` are `true`, you must add the following to your pipeline YAML: